shhhkun/SmartMirror/mobile_app/MainApp/README.md

 or if that doesn't work (gets stuck installing APK), run DEBUG=react-native* npx react-native start

+or if neither of those work, try deleting the app and flashing again

 # ----------

 Future enhancements not implemented in protoype, but for the final sellable product: